rajeev108/CleaningData/CodeBook.md

 **'features.txt'**: List of all the 561 features in the test and train datasets.
 ('features_info.txt': Contains information about the above features/variables.)

-'activity_labels.txt': Six activity names.
+**'activity_labels.txt'**: Six activity names.

-'train/subject_train.txt' - identifies one of the 30 subjects for each training dataset observation ...str(train_subject)
+**'train/subject_train.txt'** - identifies one of the 30 subjects for each training dataset observation ...str(train_subject)
 'data.frame':	7352 obs. of  1 variable:
  $ V1: int  1 1 1 1 1 1 1 1 1 1 ...

-'train/X_train.txt': Training set with 561 features.
+**'train/X_train.txt'**: Training set with 561 features.
 Each feature label avilable in features.txt Structure of the loaded dataset
 '''str(train_x)
 'data.frame':	7352 obs. of  561 variables: